suidouble/suidouble_metadata/README.md

 let decompressed: vector<u8> = metadata::decompress(&compressed);
 ```

+Take a look at example [contact with binary compression](examples/compress).

 #### Time Capsule

 Optional binary primitive.
 Feel free to use it for metadata chunks, the whole metadata vector, or your own vector<u8> as a library.